-Veterans will not be certifying Officials until all entrance/admissions criteria are met.
-Wake Tech Certifying Officials also require "official" transcripts, DD-214, NOBE (for Reservist and members of the National Guard), and/or Certificate of Eligibility.
+Veterans will not be certified for VA benefits until all entrance/admissions criteria are met.
+Wake Tech Certifying Officials require "official" transcripts from high school and other institutions of higher learning to expedite the certification process.
+Additionally, we request copies of the DD-214 and VA Certificate of Eligibility.
+Reservist and members of the National Guard also must sumbit the Notice of Basic Eligibility (NOBE).
 Veterans using GI Bill benefits are encouraged to apply for Federal Financial Aid.
 Veterans attending Wake Tech under the G.I.
 Bill receive a monthly reimbursement from the Department of Veterans Affairs.
 The reimbursement is based on course load; for example, a veteran carrying a full-time load would be eligible for the full benefit.
 To receive the full benefit, the veteran must be enrolled at the full time rate for the particular semester.
-Veterans should contact a Wake Tech VA Certifying Official, located in the Student Services Building, room 128, for more information.
+Veterans should contact a Wake Tech VA Certifying Official, located on Main Campus in the Student Services Building, room 143, or Northern Wake Campus, Building C, room 217, for more information.